kestra-io/docs/content/blogs/2024-09-16-what-is-an-orchestrator.md

 ## What is an Orchestrator?

-In software engineering and data management, an orchestrator is a tool or platform that automates, manages, and coordinates various workflows and tasks across different services, systems, or applications.
+In software engineering and data management, an orchestrator is a tool that automates, manages, and coordinates various workflows and tasks across different services, systems, or applications.

 Think of it like a conductor of an orchestra, making sure all components perform in harmony, following a predefined sequence or set of rules.
-Whether you're dealing with data pipelines, microservices, or CI/CD systems, an orchestrator ensures everything runs smoothly, efficiently, and without manual intervention.
+Whether you're dealing with data pipelines, microservices, or CI/CD systems, an orchestrator ensures everything runs reliably without manual intervention.

 ## Orchestration vs. Automation

-At this point, you might ask yourself: what's the difference between automation and orchestration?
-Well, these two concepts are somehow related, but are different.
-Let's see:
+What's the difference between automation and orchestration?
+These two concepts are related but not quite the same:

 - **Automation** refers to the execution of individual tasks or actions without manual intervention.
-For example, automatically triggering a test suite after a code commit is automation.
+For example, automatically triggering a test suite after a pull request is opened.

 - **Orchestration** goes beyond automation by managing the flow of multiple interconnected tasks or processes.
 It defines not only what happens but also when and how things happen, ensuring that all tasks (whether automated or not) are executed in the correct order, with the right dependencies and error handling in place.

 In essence, while automation focuses on individual tasks, orchestration ensures all those tasks are arranged and managed within a broader, cohesive system.
-This is particularly vital in environments where complex processes with interdependent steps need to be handled efficiently.
+This matters if you need to reliably handle complex processes with many interdependent steps.

 ![Orchestration vs Automation Diagram by Federico Trotta](/blogs/2024-09-16-what-is-an-orchestrator/automation_orchestration.png)